The linear stability of Reissner-Nordstr\"om spacetime: the full subextremal range: Introduction

 \section{Introduction}

-The problem of stability of black holes as solutions to the Einstein equation is one of the most important open problems in General Relativity.
+The problem of stability of black holes as solutions to the Einstein equation occupies a central stage in mathematical General Relativity \cite{Ch}.
 The resolution of this problem consists in understanding the long-time dynamics of perturbations of known stationary solutions to the Einstein equation.